 Many people familiar with prior versions of Windows are curious what happened to the built-in Administrator account that was always created by default.
 Does this account still exist, and how can you access it?

-If you are in Windows 8.x you can right-click on the Start button and choose to open a command prompt that way.
+If you are in Windows 10, 11, or 8.1, you can right-click on the Start button and choose to open a command prompt that way.

 Now type the following command: